Gradient-enhanced global sensitivity analysis with Poincar{\'e} chaos expansions: Proofs

 Finally, let $g \in \HoneW$.
 Due to Lemma \ref{lemma:absolutely_continuous_representative} we can assume that $g$ is absolutely continuous.
 Thus, we can use a similar integration by parts to show that

 which proves the existence of the Poincar\'e basis.\\

-Now, suppose instead that condition $(ii)$ holds: that is, that the primitives of $1/\p$ belong to $L^2(\mu)$.
+Now, suppose instead that condition $(ii)$ holds: that is, that the anti-derivatives of $1/\p$ belong to $\Ltwo$.
 We fix one of them and denote it by $R$.
-Observe that when we fix $\eigval=0$ and ignore the boundary conditions in \ref{eq:SturmLiouvilleProblemAnnexe}, all the solutions consist of linear combinations of the constant function 1 and $R$.
-As such, they belong to $\Ltwo$ and do not oscillate infinitely many times near the boundaries $a,b$ ($R$ does not oscillate since $R'=1/\p>0$ in $(a,b)$).
-This means that the endpoints $a,b$ are limit-circle non-oscillatory, according to Sturm-Liouville formalism \cite[Definition 7.3.1]{Zettl}, and Theorem 10.12.1(4) in this reference guarantees the existence of $(\psi_\indBasis)_\indBasis$, the countable family of eigenfunctions of \ref{eq:SturmLiouvilleProblemAnnexe}, such that $\psi_\indBasis$ and $p\,\psi'_\indBasis$ are absolutely continuous.
+Observe that when we fix $\eigval=0$ and ignore the boundary conditions in \eqref{eq:SturmLiouvilleProblemAnnexe}, all the solutions consist of linear combinations of the constant function 1 and $R$.
+Then, each solution belongs to $\Ltwo$ and has at most one zero in $(a,b)$ since $R$ is strictly monotonic ($R'=1/p>0$ in $(a,b)$).
+This implies in particular that the endpoints $a,b$ are limit-circle non-oscillatory, according to Sturm-Liouville formalism \cite[Definition 7.3.1]{Zettl}, and Theorem 10.12.1(4) in this reference guarantees the existence of $(\psi_\indBasis)_\indBasis$, the countable family of eigenfunctions of \ref{eq:SturmLiouvilleProblemAnnexe}, such that $\psi_\indBasis$ and $p\,\psi'_\indBasis$ are absolutely continuous.

 However this result does not mention the fact that $(\psi_\indBasis)_{\indBasis\in \N}$ forms a basis in $\Ltwo$.
 This can be deduced from its proof in \cite{Zettl_singular}.
 Indeed, reading Section 5 in this reference, there exists some positive function $v$ in $(a,b)$ such that the functions $\phi_{\indBasis}=\psi_\indBasis/v$ are solutions of a regular Sturm-Liouville problem associated to the operator ${L_{w,v} f=\frac{1}{v^2\rho}(v^2\p f')'+\frac{1}{v\,\rho}\left(p \,v'\right)f}$.
-In particular $(\phi_{\indBasis})_{j\in \N}$ is a basis in $L^2(\mu,v^2)$, which is equivalent to say that $(\psi_{\indBasis})_{j\in \N}$ is a basis in $\Ltwo$.
+In particular $(\phi_{\indBasis})_{j\in \N}$ is a basis in $\xLtwo(\mu,v^2)$, which is equivalent to say that $(\psi_{\indBasis})_{j\in \N}$ is a basis in $\Ltwo$.
 The remainder of the proof proceeds exactly as in the regular case. \end{proof}

 \begin{proof}[Proof of Proposition \ref{prop:PoincareBasis_and_Derivation}] First notice that the assumptions on $\mu, \weight$ ensure the existence of the Poincar\'e basis, by Proposition~\ref{prop:sufficient_conditions_for_existence}, ($i$).